Accessibility statement for Reigate & Banstead Borough Council

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the website text as simple as possible to understand.
-You can also change colours and fonts.

 AbilityNet has advice on making your device easier to use if you have a disability.